Map reproduced with the permission of the National Library of Scotland

 writing about mental health

 I'm a freelance writer based in Edinburgh, Scotland.
 In my 20s I was sectioned under the Mental Health (Scotland) Act 1984, spending time in the Royal Edinburgh Hospital (referred to as a lunatic asylum in the 19th century map above).
 During recovery I rediscovered my love of creative writing - I'd previously had fiction published and written lyrics for my post-punk band, 4 Minute Warning.

 Through the Scottish Book Trust I run writing workshops in schools and community settings - including groups for people with mental health issues, recovering addicts, and homeless individuals.
-I've also discussed how writing has helped my wellbeing in prisons.
+I've also discussed how writing has helped my wellbeing in Barlinnie and Saughton prisons.

 BrainBomb - Growing up Bipolar is a biography describing how a quiet but bright and sociable lad from Edinburgh, whose band, Little Big Dig, was featured on BBC Radio 1, ended up in a straightjacket in an ambulance heading for a locked ward in a psychiatric hospital.
-Disturbing but also humorous and life-affirming, BrainBomb is due to be published this summer.
+Disturbing but also humorous and life-affirming, BrainBomb is due to be published later this year.

 Irvine Welsh, bestselling author of cult novel Trainspotting.